madrisan/nagios-plugins-linux/README.md

 *Options*

-	-l, --local               limit listing to local file systems -L, --list                display the list of checked file systems -T, --type=TYPE           limit listing to file systems of type TYPE -X, --exclude-type=TYPE   limit listing to file systems not of type TYPE -h, --help                display this help and exit
+* -l, --local: limit listing to local file systems
+* -L, --list: display the list of checked file systems
+* -T, --type=TYPE: limit listing to file systems of type TYPE
+* -X, --exclude-type=TYPE: limit listing to file systems not of type TYPE
+* -h, --help: display this help and exit

 *Examples*